BRENDLE MUSEUM & REX HOUSE NOW OPEN FOR TOURS!

 “Going Back in Time” DVD Available

 If you enjoy learning how this village started and why it thrived here in the earliest days, you’ll love this DVD we produced (thanks to a grant from the Lebanon County Commissioner Hotel Tax Fund).
-Produced by Forney Video Productions with package and disc designed by local firm Bachleda Advertising, this interesting documentary is now available for purchase.
-Each is only $15 including tax and postage (if mailed).
+Produced by Forney Video Productions, this interesting documentary is now available for purchase.
+Only $15 including tax and postage (if mailed).
 To order, please call 717-949-2244 or email the HSI office.

 Local news clippings help show the impact of the Spanish Influenza pandemic of 1918.
 Our COVID-19 experiences during 2020 will become part of our ongoing historical timeline, too.
 If you have noteworthy images, videos, and real-life stories about how Lebanon Valley is being affected today, we invite you to submit your materials to us to consider keeping for current and future generations to access.
 Email to firstname.lastname@example.org > (Note: By providing any materials, you are giving our museum permission to save, use, and share your submissions.)